eerimoq/messi/README.rst

    ------------------------------------------------
       1     n  User message.

-               Encoded 'message ClientToServer' for client to server messages and 'message ServerToClient' for server to client messages.
+               Encoded "message ClientToServer" for client to server messages and "message ServerToClient" for server to client messages.

       2     0  Ping message.